 Rely on an Experienced Aggravated Assault Defense Attorney in Atlantic City

 If you or a loved one is facing serious criminal charges due to allegations of aggravated assault in Atlantic City the experienced criminal defense lawyers of the Law Firm of John J. Zarych can fight for you.
 We work to defend your rights by asserting all reasonable defenses and forcing the prosecutor to carry each and every element of their burden of proof.
-Furthermore we engage with the prosecution strategically to determine whether there are additional options to mitigate the consequences you face.
-To schedule a free and confidential initial case analysis call our firm at 800-508-9786 or schedule an appointment online.
+Furthermore, we engage with the prosecution strategically to determine whether there are additional options to mitigate the consequences you face.
+To receive an initial case analysis call our firm at 800-508-9786 or schedule a free consultation online.